 How to Count Your Number of Daily Emails in Outlook

-If you use Outlook, there are only a couple of options for how to count your number of daily emails.
+If you use Outlook, there are a few options for how to count your number of daily emails.

-The first option is pretty straightforward, and you might have considered it already.
+The first option is pretty straightforward.
 Outlook has an intuitive search bar, where you can look for emails matching almost any criteria you choose.

 Here, type: “received: Today,” and you’ll generate a list of all the emails you’ve received on this date.
 Count these manually, or check the lower-left corner to see the number of items generated by this search.
 You can also run the same search for a specific date to retroactively analyze how many emails you’ve received on days past.